Books Bans, School Boards, and Burnout: An Interview with Shivi Mehta

 If you have more people on your side that shows that your movement is stronger.
 That shows that people just like you, young people, actually care about what happens with their government.
 So I would suggest absolutely finding a group of people, that’s number one…

-Well, that’s plenty for any activist, advocate, or organizer… What would you recommend to advocates your age who wanna get more involved with testifying or organizing at their local school board or county council meetings?
+What would you recommend to advocates your age who wanna get more involved with testifying or organizing at their local school board or county council meetings?

 I would start by making a quick Google search.
 So like [in my case], “Forsyth County Schools public participation procedure,” and then clicking on the first few links that pop up, see if they allow students to speak.
 If they don’t allow students to speak, that’s fine – you should still probably attend and listen, because this is your future being decided.
-So even if they don’t allow students to speak, I would still strongly encourage coming and listening.

 You can always email or petition your local officials; that’s always an option.
 Write to them.
 And it always helps to have other people, so find other people who are interested in your cause, who have the same values as you and want to see the same changes.
 Gather a group, you guys can all go.
 You guys can email together; you guys can protest together; you guys can actually try and meet with local officials.
 I think talking to your elected officials one-on-one is one of the best ways to actually figure out how to make change effectively.
-If you’re local officials do cooperate and they do wanna talk to you, that’s a great thing.
+If your local officials do cooperate and wanna talk to you, that’s a great thing.

 So always start with looking up the procedures for local public participation things.
 Like, “*insert county here* public participation” or “*insert county here* schools public participation.”
 Read their policies, and if they do allow people under 18 to speak, I would look up how long they give you to speak; draft a quick speech whenever you’re ready.
 Just say whatever you think you need to say.
 I would say in the speechwriting process, having a few people look over your speech is awesome.
 Having people look over my speeches have made my writing and what I say more impactful.
 It always helps to have a second set of eyes.